 Small improvements in churn create surprisingly large valuation changes because of compounding.
 A SaaS company with 3% monthly churn loses 50% of customers over 24 months.
 Drop that to 2% monthly churn and you retain 61% instead of 50%, a 22% improvement in 2-year retention.

 That 22% retention improvement flows through to LTV, which affects your ability to spend on acquisition, which affects growth rate, which affects valuation.
-A company worth $50M at 3% churn might be worth $75M at 2% churn, all else equal.
+A company worth $50M at 3% churn might be worth $75M at 2% churn, all else equal, and that valuation lift often shows up alongside efforts to reduce burn without slowing SaaS growth by focusing resources on retention and high-ROI initiatives.

 This is why accurate churn forecasting matters.
 If you can see churn trending up six months before it destroys your growth rate, you can fix it.
 If you’re surprised when monthly churn suddenly hits 5% because you were only watching aggregate numbers, you’re in crisis mode instead of prevention mode.